(Disclosure: Some of the links below may be affiliate links)

 Let’s see what happens with 30 years.

 We can now see that anything higher than a 6% withdrawal rate is hazardous, with a less than 75% chance to succeed even with 100% stocks.

 Since we see that reasonable withdrawal rates are in the range of 3% to 6%, let’s try more withdrawal rates.
 I have simulated increments of 0.1% of withdrawal rates.

-With a large allocation to stocks, withdrawal rates between 3% and 4% are very safe.
+With a large stock allocation, withdrawal rates between 3% and 4% are very safe.
 Some people would even dare use withdrawal rates of about 4.5%.
 But even a portfolio with 100% stocks has only an 85% chance of success after 30 years with 4.5%.

 One of the caveats of the original study is that they stopped at 30 years.
 Let’s run the same simulation again but with 40 years this time.

-After 40 years, we are starting to see lower success rates, even for the 4% withdrawal rate used by most people.
+After 40 years, we are starting to see lower success rates, even for most people’s 4% withdrawal rate.
 Unless you have 100% of stocks, your success rate will be less than 90%.